 Each year ELM names a Joel R. Workin Memorial Scholar to honor the life and ministry of Joel Workin.
 Joel was one of the three gay seminarians who were refused ordination in 1989 after “coming out” to their candidacy committees.

-This award comes with a $2,500 scholarship for academic or spiritual study and is available for members of Proclaim who are studying to be rostered leaders in the Lutheran church.
+This scholarship is for academic or spiritual study and is available for members of Proclaim who are studying to be rostered leaders in the Lutheran church.

 More about Joel Workin: